 Peekaboo braids are the flirtatious sister of side braids.
 The two side Dutch braids give a similar effect of tucking your hair behind your ear—except you don’t have to worry about it continuously falling in your face.

 There is no piece of art more beautiful than an intricate braid design.
 If you have a couple of hours to spare, ask your stylist to recreate these zig-zag braids.
 The time spent in the chair will be well worth it once you’re swimming in compliments.

 If you’re an indecisive hair guru, this look combines two of the most favored styles.
 Meet the Dutch bun, which is merely the love child of Dutch braids and a messy bun.
-To recreate this look, part your hair down the middle and create a Dutch braid on each side of the part.
+To recreate this look, do a deep side part and create a Dutch braid on the side of your head with most hair.
 Wrap the bottom parts of your braid into a messy bun, secure the bun with several bobby pins, and you’re good to go.

 Having short strands doesn’t mean you get excluded from all the hair styling fun!
-You can still slay a gorgeous style by creating a half up braid.
+You can still slay gorgeous braids for short hair by creating a half up style.
 This particular braid starts and ends at the middle of your head and is a lovely way to style your shorter strands.

 If you’re a braid enthusiast, you won’t mind taking the time to create this Victorian-inspired braided ponytail.
 If you really want to amp up the regal vibes, make sure to pair your style with statement earrings to pull the look together.